Pallas and Arachne

 Pallas and Arachne (Pallas und Arachne), also known as Minerva Punishing Arachne and occasionally referred to as Arachne Punished by Pallas, is an oil-on-board oil study by the Flemish artist Peter Paul Rubens completed in 1636 or 1637.

 It was a study for one of the series of paintings Rubens and his workshop painted for the Torre de la Parada, which is now lost.

 Description

 The painting depicts the story from Ovid's Metamorphoses of the weaving contest between the god Athena and the mortal Arachne.
 In the original myth, Athena challenges Arachne and loses, but Athena punishes Arachne anyway for insulting the gods by not recognizing the divine source of Athena's artistic skill and for creating a more beautiful work than her own.

-In the background of the canvas hangs a partially-visible tapestry of Titian's The Rape of Europa which, according to Ovid's version of the story, was the theme of the tapestry woven by Athena during the contest with Arachne.
+In the background of the canvas hangs a partially-visible tapestry of Titian's The Rape of Europa which, according to Ovid's version of the story, was the theme of the tapestry woven by Arachne during the contest with Athena.